noya/web-of-videos/README.md

 It also annotates each video with descriptions to help the user select the most relevent link.

 ## Website demo ##
-A demo of this project is hosted here:
+A website demoing this project is hosted here:
 [web of videos website](http://cindyst2.web.illinois.edu/wov)

 A presentation of this project is hosted here:
-[web of videos demo]
+[web of videos demo] (https://www.youtube.com/watch?v=IWlzKeD1ttU&feature=youtu.be)

 ## Installation Instructions ##
 The following are the instructions to deploy the source code in your local machine